br3ndonland/udacity-fsnd-sql-logs/logs-methods.md

 #### Display the error percentage

-I tried going a bit further to show the error percentage as a column:
+I tried going a bit further to show the error percentage as a column.

+I figured it would be something like:

 ```sql
 select errors.http_404 / requests.http_requests * 100 as error_percentage